pip-services/pip-services-docs/content/en/net/rpc/services/rest_service.md

 - **response**: HttpResponse - HTTP response
 - **result**: object - body object to result.

+#### SendEmptyResultAsync
+Creates a callback function that sends an empty result with 204 status code.
+If error occur it sends ErrorDescription with approproate status code.

+> `protected` Task SendEmptyResultAsync(HttpResponse response)

+- **response**: HttpResponse - a Http response

 #### SetReferences
 Sets references to dependent components.